morpho-org/vault-v2/README.md

 They hold positions on behalf of the vault.
 Adapters are also used to know how much these investments are worth (interest and loss realization).

 Vaults can set an adapter registry to constrain which adapter they can have and add.
 This is notably useful when abdicated (see [timelocks](#timelocks)), to ensure that a vault will forever supply into adapters authorized by a given registry.
-See for example the [Morpho Registry](LINK).
+See for example the Morpho Registry (link to be added).

 The following adapters are currently available:
 - [Morpho Market v1 Adapter](./src/adapters/MorphoMarketV1Adapter.sol).